minu-gatech/Mission-to-Mars/README.md

 ![Mars_Image](Images/mission_to_mars.png)

-## Objective: To scrape the following Mars information from NASA website and render that scraped information to an HTML Page
+## Objective: To scrape the following latest Mars information from NASA website and render that scraped information to an HTML Page

   - NASA Mars News
   - JPL Mars Space Images - Featured Image